karpathy/llm.c/README.md

 CUDA port is WIP, I'm keeping the growing collection of kernels in the `dev` folder, e.g. see [dev/cuda/README.md](dev/cuda/README.md).

-As of April 10, 2024 the full forward pass is now implemented in pure CUDA in one file.
-First we can check that all of the logits and the final loss matches the PyTorch reference:
+As of April 17, 2024 the full training loop is now implemented in pure CUDA in one file, but has not been optimized yet.
+However, we are able to do 10 iterations of training and verify that our file exactly matches and preproduces the numbers from PyTorch:

 ```bash
 make test_gpt2cu
 ./test_gpt2cu
 ```

 This prints `overall okay: 1`.

-Now that we are calculating all the right values, we can time our code.
-We can't train yet because the backward pass + update are not implemented yet, but we can run the training loop and see the timings:
+Next, we can time the forward pass alone (the backward pass is too WIP) with:

 ```bash
 make train_gpt2cu